Decoding How to Unstuck Your Upset Child

 Outside of the transition time, make a plan in advance of how the goodbye will happen.
-You can include things like holding hands as you walk to the door, squeeze hug to the count of 10, kiss on his hand – so he can put that hand up to his heart or cheek anytime in the day and get a kiss from you (this especially helps younger kids), secret goodby hand shake, etc. Have a plan that is simple and clear, and can be repeated by anyone who does his drop-off.
+You can include things like holding hands as you walk to the door, squeeze hug to the count of 10, kiss on his hand – so he can put that hand up to his heart or cheek anytime in the day and get a kiss from you (this especially helps younger kids), secret goodbye handshake, etc. Have a plan that is simple and clear, and can be repeated by anyone who does his drop-off.

-- Practice: This is often the most foreign, but most effect strategy in this process because it helps the child to experience the positive behavior in their bodies.
-Put 2 dining room chairs in a line and role-lay that you are at school, and it’s time to get out of the car.
-Walk through the plan that you have mad together, and do it with positive feedback: “That will be such a fun way to start the day, won’t it?”
+This is often the most foreign, but most effective strategy in this process because it helps the child to experience the positive behavior in their bodies.
+Put 2 dining room chairs in a line and role-play that you are at school, and it’s time to get out of the car.
+Walk through the plan you have made together, and do it with positive feedback: “That will be such a fun way to start the day, won’t it?”
 And if the child doesn’t feel positive during the practice phase, ask what else he may want to add to the routine, to really have his needs met.
-For example, my son at age 5 was nervous going into school, and I knew at home that he liked to rub the silky edge of his blank to self-soothe.
+For example, my son at age 5 was nervous going to school, and I knew at home that he liked to rub the silky edge of his blank to self-soothe.
 So we found a similar feeling ribbon (in some random drawer of junk), and it worked as a blank replacement that he could have in his pocket and rub without any other kids knowing.

-- Give a 30 second silent hug: It’s simple.
+It’s simple.
 I know.
-But has been the BEST tool to fix many red-zones for families I work with.
+But has been the BEST tool to fix many red zones for families I work with.
 The trouble is, it requires silence.
 No talking, explaining, rationalizing how the situation is going to “be fine”.
 Just silence.
 And hold for 30 seconds.